 At CLU, our students, faculty, and staff are emboldened by our mission to integrate self-knowledge with critical perspectives and contemporary skills to create sustainable social change—how to implement the Golden Rule.
 They are changemakers in their own communities and organizations, and as an institution, we are proud of their remarkable stories and impact.
 Read about some of our student statistics in this PDF. #WeAreCLU

 The mission of Claremont Lincoln University is to be a place where students learn how to treat others as they would like to be treated.
 Students learn the skills necessary to understand differences among religions, governments, other organizations, and individuals; how to respect those differences; and how to cooperate and collaborate with those of different viewpoints to resolve problems between them peacefully without violence.
 Our students will integrate self-knowledge with critical perspectives and contemporary skills to create sustainable social change—how to implement the Golden Rule.
-Claremont Lincoln University embed the Golden Rule in the Claremont Core® which teaches the skills of mindfulness, dialogue, collaboration, and change.
+Claremont Lincoln University embeds the Golden Rule in the Claremont Core® which teaches the skills of mindfulness, dialogue, collaboration, and change.

 Adopted by the Board of Directors on October 14, 2016.